Dean Corll: Participation of Elmer Wayne Henley

 On October 3, 1972, Henley and Brooks encountered two Heights teenagers, Wally Jay Simoneaux and Richard Hembree, walking to Hembree's home.
 Simoneaux and Hembree were enticed into Brooks's Corvette and driven to Corll's Westcott Towers apartment.
 That evening, Simoneaux is known to have phoned his mother's home and to have shouted the word "Mama" into the receiver before the connection was terminated.
 The following morning, Hembree was accidentally shot in the mouth by Henley, with the bullet exiting through his neck.
 Several hours later, both youths were strangled to death and subsequently buried in a common grave inside the boat shed directly above the bodies of James Glass and Danny Yates.
 Sometime in November 1972, 18-year-old Willard Branch, an Oak Forest youth known to both Corll and Henley, disappeared while hitchhiking from Mount Pleasant to Houston.
 (Note: Some accounts state Branch was abducted in February 1972.
 However, the Office of the Medical Examiner of Harris County lists Branch's death as having occurred in November 1972.)
 His gagged and emasculated body was buried in the boat shed.
 On November 11, a 19-year-old Spring Branch youth named Richard Kepner disappeared on his way to a phone booth.
 Kepner was strangled and buried at High Island Beach.
 Altogether, at least ten teenagers between the ages of 13 and 19 were murdered between March and November 1972, five of whom were buried at High Island Beach, and five inside the boat shed.

 On January 20, 1973, Corll moved to an address on Wirt Road in the Spring Branch district of Houston.
 Within two weeks of moving into this address, he had killed 17-year-old Joseph Lyles.
 Lyles was known to both Corll and Brooks.
 He had lived on Antoine Drive—the same street upon which Brooks resided in early 1973—and is known to have visited Corll's apartment to purchase marijuana on at least one occasion prior to his disappearance.
-On March 1, Corll vacated his Wirt Road apartment; he briefly resided in an apartment on South Post Oak Road before moving to 2020 Lamar Drive, an address his father had vacated in Pasadena after residing in the property for twenty-two years.
+On March 1, Corll vacated his Wirt Road apartment; he briefly resided in an apartment on South Post Oak Road before moving to 2020 Lamar Drive, an address in Pasadena his father was in the process of vacating after residing in the property for twenty-two years.
+He briefly lived with his father, stepmother and half-brother Michael Wayland (b.
+1957) at this address before they vacated the property.
 (Note: 2020 Lamar Drive was demolished in February 2023.)